dkelly255/PP4-Fantasy-Football-Centre/README.md

 </script>
 ```

-Please note - as my Javascript began to grow in length and scope I subsequently moved this code to the `base.js` file where it noe currently resides.
+Please note - as my Javascript began to grow in length and scope I subsequently moved this code to the `base.js` file where it now currently resides.
 Implementing this Javascript approach has resolved the issue with duplicate comments and the bug has now been closed on the Bugs Kanban.

 ### 13. Page scroll reset on screen refresh issues

-As my articles began to grow in length, I noticied a UX deficiency/bug whereby when a user leaves a comment, the screen would scroll back to the top of the page which can be a large distance depending on the article content.
+As my articles began to grow in length, I noticed a UX deficiency/bug whereby when a user leaves a comment, the screen would scroll back to the top of the page which can be a large distance depending on the article content.

 This would cause the user to (a) have to scroll a long distance to get back to where they were focused and (b) potentially cause them to miss the "comment pending approval" notification message if the scroll duration took longer than the javascript message display timeout.